omahs/resolution-service/README.md

   ZNS (.zil) domains and resolution events.
 The events are parsed and saved to the database.

-More workers may be added in the future.
+> Unstoppable Domains may add more workers in the future.

 ### Logs and monitoring